Our Priorities

 We also work with industry and government on new projects, developments and sensitive issues, such as the impacts of mine closures on communities, and often help facilitate relationships and referrals to support the progression of important regional projects, issues or opportunities.

-A snapshot of GEDC priorities for 2024-25
+A Snapshot of GEDC Priorities for 2025-27

-• Goldfields-Esperance Regional Drought Resilience Plan
+• Implementing water security and resilience initiatives through the Goldfields-Esperance Regional Drought Resilience Plan

 Back to Top of the page.